 You can easily provide links to how-to articles in your ScreenSteps site as follow up information after an onboarding session.

-If you want to create some customized documentation for a prospect then one-offs are a great option.
+If you want to create some customized documentation for a prospect then uncategorized articles are a great option.

 We didn't design ScreenSteps in a vacuum.
 It has been built as we have met two needs in our business:

 - Helping our customers use our product to be successful

 If you are trying to support B2B customers and you found our email course material helpful then I would invite you to try ScreenSteps.
 I think you will find that it will change the way you write and use documentation in your business.